vitreo12/omni/docs/07_data.md

     dataLength = 100
     data = Data(dataLength, dataType=Vector)

     #Initialize the entries of the Data.
-If these are not initialized, a runtime error will be raised
+    #If these are not initialized, a runtime error will be raised
-    #And the code will output silence.
+    #and the code will output silence.
-    for i in (0..dataLength-1):
+    for i in 0..dataLength-1:
         data[i] = Vector()

 ...